-Weekly Photo Challenge: Illumination Posted on January 15, 2013 by bluebee Scientific IlluminationAnatomy of the human hand – Melbourne Museum Five favourites from this week’s photo challenge: Illumination JohanStellarPhotography Britten What’s (in) the Picture?
-Brandon Bored Ruminations & Screeds About these ads Rate this:Like this:Like Loading...
+Weekly Photo Challenge: Illumination Posted on January 15, 2013 by beeblu Scientific IlluminationAnatomy of the human hand – Melbourne Museum Five favourites from this week’s photo challenge: Illumination JohanStellarPhotography Britten What’s (in) the Picture?
+Brandon Bored Ruminations & Screeds Rate this:Share this:TweetLike this:Like Loading...
+Related

-The staff at the Melbourne Museum do an excellent job with the displays, G. It’s a marvellous place to spend a day Log in to Reply
+The staff at the Melbourne Museum do an excellent job with the displays, G. It’s a marvellous place to spend a day π Reply

 Yes, great interpretation.
 Either we are very complicated, or this fellow needs a new set of gloves, or both.
-(Oh, sorry) Log in to Reply
+(Oh, sorry) Reply

-Haha – yes!
-Quite confronting to see a human hand like this.
+Haha – yes! π Quite confronting to see a human hand like this.
 Everything loses the colour of life in death.
-Log in to Reply
+Reply

 Actually, a very ancient sculpture that has been repeated billions of times, Adee.
-It is the hand of a real human who donated their body to science. http://museumvictoria.com.au/discoverycentre/infosheets/exhibiting-body-parts-in-the-mind-and-body-gallery/ Log in to Reply
+It is the hand of a real human who donated their body to science. http://museumvictoria.com.au/discoverycentre/infosheets/exhibiting-body-parts-in-the-mind-and-body-gallery/ Reply

 Thanks, Benedicte.
-Those “wires” are preserved ligaments and veins – http://museumvictoria.com.au/discoverycentre/infosheets/exhibiting-body-parts-in-the-mind-and-body-gallery/ Log in to Reply
+Those “wires” are preserved ligaments and veins – http://museumvictoria.com.au/discoverycentre/infosheets/exhibiting-body-parts-in-the-mind-and-body-gallery/ Reply

 Love the interpretation, BB!